miniOrangeDev/miniOrange-PHP-oauth-authentication-example-app/README.md

 This guide outlines the steps to quickly integrate OAUTH authentication into your PHP app using miniOrange as the identity provider

 ## Configure MiniOrange
-### 1.Create an OAuth application in the miniOrange Dashboard
+### Create an OAuth application in the miniOrange Dashboard
 visit this link to create [OAuth application](https://www.miniorange.com/iam/content-library/admin-docs/how-to-add-oauth-app)

 # Installation